The Speyer School: Academics

 grade-level sections in the 2021 National K-12 Grade Championships.
 An 11-year-old student at the school published two books about chess and has been featured in the international press and on Good Morning America.
-Grandmaster John Fedorowicz is one of the chess coaches at the school.
+Grandmaster John Fedorowicz is a chess coach at the school.
+The school's math team won the Manhattan-wide branch of the Mathcounts competition in 2024 and 2025.
+Grammy Award winner Tim Kubart started working at the school as a music teacher in 2025.

+Notable alumni

+Brewington Hardaway, who became a chess Grandmaster at age 16, attended the Speyer School.